Renters’ Rights Act phase one: A practical guide for landlords

 Next steps landlords should take

-Now that you understand the key changes coming in under the Renters’ Rights Act, the focus should shift to practical preparation across your portfolio.
+Now that you understand the key changes under the Renters’ Rights Act, the focus should shift to practical preparation across your portfolio.

-To make sure nothing is missed, download and read our full Renters’ Rights Act readiness checklist, which provides a detailed, step-by-step guide to preparing your agency for the changes.
+To make sure nothing is missed, download and read our full Renters’ Rights Act readiness checklist, which provides a detailed, step-by-step guide on how to comply to these changes.